pkutaj/pkutaj.github.io/_posts/2020-07-22-powershell-publish-to-jekyll.md

 ---
 ## abstract
 The concern is documenting a script that I use for publishing content I keep in a local KB into the Jekyll.
-I use this setup because I am using VSCode also for the knowledge capture/lookup, while Jekyll (wlog for work log) is a public face of my untertakings.
+I use this setup because I am using VSCode also for the knowledge capture/lookup, while Jekyll (wlog for work log) is a public face of my undertakings.

 ## video
 ## contents